manyaa0909/Online-Meditation-Platform/README.md

 4. **Deploy the WAR file:**

-    Deploy the generated `onlinevotingsystem.war` file located in the `target` directory to your servlet container (e.g., Apache Tomcat).
+    Deploy the generated `filename.war` file located in the `target` directory to your servlet container (e.g., Apache Tomcat).

 ### Running the Application

 1. **Start your servlet container (e.g., Apache Tomcat).**
 2. **Access the application:**

-    Open your web browser and navigate to `http://localhost:8080/onlinevotingsystem`.
+    Open your web browser and navigate to `http://localhost:8080/filename`.

 ## Project Components